-This year, MPWMD was awarded an Implementation Round 2 Grant for the Monterey Peninsula region in the amount of \$1,488,961.
+In 2023, MPWMD was awarded an Implementation Round 2 Grant for the Monterey Peninsula region in the amount of \$1,488,961.
 The two project recipients are 1.
 Carmel River Floodplain Restoration and Environmental Enhancement (Carmel River FREE), sponsored by Monterey County, and 2. the Olivier Street Stormwater Diversion Project, sponsored by the City of Monterey.

-More information about the IRWM Plan and the group of stakeholders in the planning region can be found at the following web site: https://www.mpwmd.net/environmental-stewardship/irwm-program/
+More information about the IRWM Plan and the group of stakeholders in the planning region can be found at the following web site: Integrated Regional Water Management Program - Monterey Peninsula Water Management District